-4 Best Tips to Master Single Keyword Ad Groups (Skags): How to Maximize Ecommerce PPC Ad Campaigns
+4 Tips to Master Single Keyword Ad Groups for Ecommerce PPC Ads

 Today we’re diving deep into the world of PPC ads for the experts.
 The verdict is in.
 Single keyword ad groups (SKAGs) can help improve your quality score along with the overall effectiveness of your PPC campaigns.

 By using a single keyword per ad group, you can be sure that your ad, keyword, and landing page are in perfect alignment.
 You know what this means: More money in your pockets!

 This sounds great until you realize that PPC campaigns and Google Shopping campaigns work differently.
 In an ordinary Google search campaign, you bid on the keywords and have control over where and when your ads show.

 Unfortunately, that’s not how Google Shopping ad campaigns work.
 Here, you’re not allowed to pick keywords!
 Instead, Google will crawl your site and product feeds and then show the items that are most relevant to the searcher’s query.

 We’ll be covering how can you maximize the efficiency of your ecommerce paid campaigns?
 Here are some tactics that can help you accomplish your goal.

 Since you’re basically advertising based on product types, optimizing your product feeds can determine whether or not you’ll make a sale, right?

 So, if your Shopping campaigns are not properly organized by relevant themes and around the most profitable products, you may end up spending the majority of your advertising budget on products that don’t make you the most money.